International Student Application Process

-Please provide the following documentation to your International Admissions Officer/DSO:
+Please provide the following documentation to your International Admissions Officer:

 - Bank Letter, stamped and signed by a bank official, and specifies the date, monetary currency, and name of the account holder; or